Many people think of bacteria, viruses, and other microorganisms as our enemy.

 .
 In fact, our bodies contain at least 10 times more bacterial cells than human ones, blurring the line between where microbes end and humans begin.
 Microbes in the human gastrointestinal tract

 alone comprise at least 10 trillion organisms, representing more than 1,000 species, which are thought to prevent the gut from being colonized by disease-causing organisms.
-Among their other beneficial roles, microbes synthesize vitamins, break down food into absorbable nutrients, and stimulate our immune systems
+Among their other beneficial roles, microbes synthesize vitamins, break down food into absorbable nutrients, and stimulate our immune system

 The vast majority of microbes establish themselves as persistent “colonists,” thriving in complex communities within and on our bodies.
 In many cases, the microbes derive benefits without harming us; in other cases, both host and microbe benefit.
 And though some microbes make us sick and even kill us, in the long run they have a shared interest in our survival.
-For these tiny invaders, a dead host is a dead end.
+For these tiny inhabitants, a dead host is a dead end.

 The success of microorganisms is due to their remarkable adaptability.
 Through natural selection, organisms that are genetically better suited to their surroundings have more offspring and transmit their desirable traits to future generations.
-This process operates far more efficiently in the microbial world than in people.
+This process operates far more rapidly in the microbial world than in people.
 Humans produce a new generation every 20 years or so; bacteria do it every 20 to 30 minutes, and viruses even faster.
 Because they reproduce so quickly, microorganisms can assemble in enormous numbers with great variety in their communities.
 If their environment suddenly changes, the community’s genetic variations make it more likely that some will survive.
 This gives microbes a huge advantage over humans when it comes to adapting for survival.